 Until now the incumbent was required to apply interconnection prices calculated on the basis of historical costs, while alternative operators were obliged to apply asymmetrical rates based on a price cap calculated on the EU weighted average, unless a different termination rate is substantiated by underlying costs.
 Two out of twelve alternative network operators used the latter opportunity, and in both cases their fixed termination rates (FTR) were higher than the incumbent's.
 The operators, applying the FTR based on their underlying costs, have to provide the NRA with their recalculated prices for the purposes of supervision by the NRA on an annual basis.
 In 2009, three price supervision procedures were completed by ECA, and one is ongoing.
-The price for interconnection, applied by the incumbent operator, increased to $0.28 \notin$ -cents in October 2009 from $0.22 \notin$ -cents in October 2008, but is still the second lowest in the EU.
+The price for interconnection, applied by the incumbent operator, increased to 0.78 €-cents in October 2009 from 0.55 €-cents in October 2008, which is well above the EU average.
 With the ongoing second round of market analysis of the market for call termination on individual public telephone networks provided at a fixed location the ECA proposed to implement symmetric FTRs to all operators having SMP.